PatricioPalko/reboard/README.md

 ## Final Project Description

 Our goal was to build a simple task management tool similar to [Trello](https://trello.com/en).
 If you haven't heard about Trello up until now, now would be a good time to go check it out.
+See final version here https://sp-reboard.herokuapp.com

 ## Project Overview